 Moreover, Carlyle A. Smith and Gregory M. Rose conducted a study on rodents, subjecting them to spatial memory tasks and measuring how REM sleep deprivation deters their abilities.
 The rodents navigated the Morris Water Maze, which tests their capacity to recall the positioning of a platform submerged under water.
 After training, the rodents underwent REM sleep deprivation and experienced the maze once again.
 The researchers found that rodents that were REM sleep deprived directly following their water maze introduction suffered from learning impairments.
 These impairments were seen in their attempt to repeat the water maze, in which little improvement was observed overall.
 These results indicate that REM sleep is integral for memory consolidation following learning new information.
 In addition, the research studies in conjunction display how integral REM sleep and LTP are to development, memory consolidation, and general well being.

 The day of your exam has finally come.
 You pick up your pencil and turn your attention to the first question.
 What ideas will resurface in your mind as you try to approach the problem?
 Though back to back flashcard reps seemed beneficial in your short term cramming, the better long term solution was not in your notes but rather resting next to your nightstand.
 As exemplified by the aforementioned studies, REM sleep is fundamental to long lasting consolidations of our memories.
 If learning is essential to success and sleep promotes learning, then lay on your pillow and start counting sheep.
+For more information, read about the impact sleep has on quality of work, or download LIFE Intelligence, a comprehensive self development app for your self, career, and relationships.

 Davis, C., Harding, J., & Wright, J. (2003, May 01).
 REM sleep deprivation-induced deficits in the latency-to-peak induction and maintenance of long-term potentiation within the CA1 region of the hippocampus.